girishremo36/IBM-Applied-Data-Science-Capstone/README.md

 ## :page_facing_up: Questions to be answered
 - What factors determine if the rocket will land successfully?
 - The interaction amongst various features that determine the success rate of a successful landing.
-- What operating conditions needs to be in place to ensure a successful landing program.
+- What operating conditions needs to be in place to ensure a successful landing program?
 ## :page_facing_up: Methodology
   ### 1. Data collection methodology
   - Using SpaceX Rest API